French art: Early Modern period

 In the late fifteenth century, the French invasion of Italy and the proximity of the vibrant Burgundy court, with its Flemish connections, brought the French into contact with the goods, paintings, and the creative spirit of the Northern and Italian Renaissance.
-Initial artistic changes at that time in France were executed by Italian and Flemish artists, such as Jean Clouet and his son François Clouet, along with the Italians, Rosso Fiorentino, Francesco Primaticcio, and Niccolò dell'Abbate of what is often called the first School of Fontainebleau from 1531.
-Leonardo da Vinci also was invited to France by François I, but other than the paintings which he brought with him, he produced little for the French king.
+Initial artistic changes to painting at that time in France were executed by Flemish artists, such as Jean Clouet and his son François Clouet (who was born in France) or the portrait painter Corneille de Lyon, along with the Italians, Rosso Fiorentino, Francesco Primaticcio, and Niccolò dell'Abbate, the last three constituting what is often called the first School of Fontainebleau from 1531.
+In the Palace of Fontainebleau, one of Francis I favorite residences, they executed numerous works for the palace's decoration, like the 64-meters long great gallery adorned with frescos, stuccos and carved wood panellings.
+Leonardo da Vinci also was invited to France by Francis I, but other than the paintings which he brought with him, he produced little for the French king.

+But far from disappearing, Gothic art remained very much in vogue in France during the first third of the 16th century, particularly in architecture.
+In many cases, architects and sculptors combined Gothic structure (pointed arches, large stained-glass windows, ribbed vaults) and Renaissance decoration inspired by antiquity in a richly ornamented style that can be considered a continuation of Flamboyant Gothic.
+A good example is the church of Saint-Eustache in Paris.

-The art of the period from François I through Henri IV often is heavily inspired by late Italian pictorial and sculptural developments commonly referred to as Mannerism, which is associated with the later works of Michelangelo as well as Parmigianino, among others.
-It is characterized by figures which are elongated and graceful that rely upon visual rhetoric, including the elaborate use of allegory and mythology.
-Perhaps the greatest accomplishment of the French Renaissance was the construction of the Châteaux of the Loire Valley.
-No longer conceived of as fortresses, such pleasure palaces took advantage of the richness of the rivers and lands of the Loire region and they show remarkable architectural skill.
+The art of the period from the 1530s through the reign of Henry IV is often heavily inspired by late Italian pictorial and sculptural developments commonly referred to as Mannerism, which is associated with the later works of Michelangelo and Parmigianino, among others.
+It is characterized by figures which are elongated and graceful and rely upon visual rhetoric, including the elaborate use of allegory and mythology.
+Perhaps the greatest accomplishment of the French Renaissance was the construction of the Châteaux of the Loire Valley, like Azay-le-Rideau, Chambord and Chenonceau.
+No longer conceived of as fortresses, such pleasure palaces took advantage of the richness of the rivers and lands of the Loire region and show remarkable architectural skill - like the Chenonceau castle, which is built on a bridge across the river Cher.

-Some important French architects who adopted the Renaissance style are Pierre Lescot, who rebuilt a part of the Louvre palace for the king, Philibert Delorme, Jean Bullant and Jacques I Androuet du Cerceau.
+Some important French architects who adopted the Renaissance style are Pierre Lescot, who rebuilt a part of the Louvre palace for the king, Philibert Delorme, who built the Château d'Anet for Diane de Poitiers, Jean Bullant, who rebuilt the Château d'Écouen nea Paris for Anne de Montmorency, and Jacques I Androuet du Cerceau, remembered especially for his suites of engravings of French châteaux and the perspective views of their gardens which he published in Les plus excellents bastiments de France (1576, second volume 1579).